matt-fff/cpp-data-structures/README.md

 # cpp-data-structures
 Collection of C++ data structure implementations and unit tests.
-Primarily informational, since there are countless competing implementations, many of which were probably not written half a decade ago by an at-the-time freshman CS student.
+Primarily informational, since there are countless competing implementations, many of which were probably not written half a decade ago by a freshman CS student.

 Each structure has its own folder and own main.cpp file, which runs a test suite for the structure.
 To compile on *nix, you'll need a compiler like gcc or g++, and need to have CppUnit installed.